w3c-social/Social-APIs-Brainstorming/README.md

 ### Bearer tokens
 * Bearer tokens for authentication
 * Leave obtaining the bearer token out of the spec, since there are already several RFCs for ways to obtain bearer tokens

+## Things ActivityPump does that Micropub wants

+## Things that Micropub does that ActivityPump wants